iainmcgin/scalac-divbyzero-plugin/README.md

 	$ sbt package

-When this completes, the packaged compiler plugin can be found at `target/scala-2.9.0-1/scalac-divbyzero-plugin-2.9.0-1-1.0.jar`.
+When this completes, the packaged compiler plugin (for 2.9.0-1) can be found at `target/scala-2.9.0-1/scalac-divbyzero-plugin-2.9.0-1-1.0.jar`.
 In order to test it, simply use the Scala REPL: